Mikhail Bakhtin: Career

 Bakhtin completed his studies in 1918.
 He then moved to a small city in western Russia, Nevel (Pskov Oblast), where he worked as a schoolteacher for two years.
 It was at that time that the first "Bakhtin Circle" formed.
 The group consisted of intellectuals with varying interests, but all shared a love for the discussion of literary, religious, and political topics.
-Included in this group were Valentin Voloshinov and, eventually, P. N. Medvedev, who joined the group later in Vitebsk.
+Included in this group were Valentin Voloshinov; Matvei Isaevich Kagan; Lev Vasilievich Pumpianskii; Ivan Ivanovich Sollertinskii; and, eventually, P. N. Medvedev, who joined the group later in Vitebsk.
 Vitebsk was "a cultural centre of the region" the perfect place for Bakhtin "and other intellectuals [to organize] lectures, debates and concerts."
 German philosophy was the topic talked about most frequently and, from this point forward, Bakhtin considered himself more a philosopher than a literary scholar.
 It was in Nevel, also, that Bakhtin worked tirelessly on a large work concerning moral philosophy that was never published in its entirety.
 However, in 1919, a short section of this work was published and given the title "Art and Responsibility".
 This piece constitutes Bakhtin's first published work.
 Bakhtin relocated to Vitebsk in 1920.
 It was here, in 1921, that Bakhtin married Elena Aleksandrovna Okolovich.
 Later, in 1923, Bakhtin was diagnosed with osteomyelitis, a bone disease that ultimately led to amputation of a leg in 1938.
 This illness hampered his productivity and rendered him an invalid.

 In 1924, Bakhtin moved to Leningrad, where he assumed a position at the Historical Institute and provided consulting services for the State Publishing House.
 It is at this time that Bakhtin decided to share his work with the public, but, just before "On the Question of the Methodology of Aesthetics in Written Works" was to be published, the journal in which it was to appear stopped publication.
 This work was eventually published 51 years later.
 Repression and misplacement of his manuscripts would plague Bakhtin throughout his career.
-In 1929, "Problems of Dostoevsky’s Art", Bakhtin's first major work, was published.
+In 1929, "Problems of Dostoevsky's Art", Bakhtin's first major work, was published.
 It is here that Bakhtin introduces the concept of dialogism.
 However, just as this book was introduced, on 8 December 1928, right before Voskresenie's 10th anniversary, Meyer, Bakhtin and a number of others associated with Voskresenie were apprehended by the Soviet secret police, the OGPU (Hirschkop 1999: p.
 168).
 The leaders received sentences of up to ten years in labor camps of Solovki, though after an appeal to consider the state of his health, Bakhtin's sentence was commuted to exile to Kazakhstan, where he and his wife spent six years in Kustanai (now Kostanay).
 In 1936, they moved to Saransk (then in Mordovian ASSR, now the Republic of Mordovia), where Bakhtin taught at the Mordovian Pedagogical Institute.